 Rukobia is a novel attachment inhibitor that works by blocking HIV from attaching to host cells.
 It attaches to the envelope protein that forms the spikes on the outer covering of HIV cells.
 This keeps the virus from attaching to the CD4 receptors on T-cells.4

-In clinical trials, the most common side effects of Rukobia (fostemsavir) included:3
+In clinical trials, the most common side effect of Rukobia (fostemsavir) is nausea.
+Other side effects include:3

 - Abdominal pain